-- Leading and managing and/or providing advice on Curriculum Reform as it relates to the diverse range of learners and managing the complex issues and competing stakeholder views and expectations associated with providing Diversity in the Curriculum. - Establishing and maintaining collaborative stakeholder relationships and contemporary communications strategies with key stakeholders in school sectors, and the broader range of Diversity stakeholders. - Monitor project timelines and resources to meet the delivery of syllabuses within the NSW Government's schedule.
+- Leading and managing and/or providing advice on Curriculum Reform both within and outside Aboriginal Education where there may be conflicting stakeholder views and expectations and a range of diverse and, at times, competing expectations, interests and sensitivities. - Establishing and maintaining collaborative stakeholder relationships and contemporary communications strategies with key stakeholders in school sectors, and Aboriginal communities to support Curriculum Reform. - Monitor project timelines and resources to meet the delivery of syllabuses within the NSW Government's schedule.